 Also, notice the re-setting of the fraction in (%o5) above.
 That's an example of what maxima calls "two-dimensional" output.
 It works well for fractions, but gets messy for complicated expressions with lots of exponents and subscripts, which is why many people prefer maxima's flavors with graphical interfaces (xmaxima and wxmaxima).

-Unfortunately, this prints the section of the reference manual for maxima that describes the command; but the manual is written in LISP jargon, which is a more advanced topic.
-Please read the references mentioned in my other page about maxima.
+Unfortunately, this prints the section of the reference manual for maxima that describes the command; but the manual is written in LISP jargon, which is a more advanced topic (described in my other page about maxima.)

 A more useful form of on-line help is available through the example() function, which offers examples of the use of several topics.
 The problem here is that not every operation in maxima has a text file showing examples.
 Fortunately, the command example() (with no arguments) provides a list of all the topics for which example files exist.